SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 When entering search terms directly into the Google search box, the user is already provided with suggestions for possibly matching keywords or keyword combinations after the first few letters, which according to Google are contextually relevant and frequently searched for.

 The autocomplete function accesses this Google functionality, which is also known as autocomplete or autosuggest.
-In this way, the user receives references to Google-relevant keywords or keyword combinations with reference to the original search query.
+In this way, the user receives references to Google-relevant keywords or keyword combinations concerning the original search query.
 This is very helpful for keyword research and content creation.

 Ranking analysis: Know where you stand